sframe-wg/sframe/draft-ietf-sframe-enc.md

 attacker_success_rate = attempts_per_second / 2^(8*Nt)
 ```

-For example, a gigabit ethernet connection is able to transmit roughly 2^20
+For example, a gigabit Ethernet connection is able to transmit roughly 2<sup>20</sup>
 packets per second.
 If an attacker saturated such a link with guesses against a
 32-bit authentication tag (`Nt=4`), then the attacker would succeed on average
-roughly once every 2^12 seconds, or about once an hour.
+roughly once every 2<sup>12</sup> seconds, or about once an hour.

 In a typical SFrame usage in a real-time media application, there are a few
 approaches to mitigating this risk: